Messiah Prophet: History

 Messiah Prophet Band was formed in the late seventies by Dean Pellman and Gil Tabor as an acoustic duo performing cover songs in Pennsylvania.
 It had developed into a full band by 1983 with Charlie Clark singing, Andy Strauss and Rob Clark playing guitar, Dave Daubert on drums and Pellham on bass guitar.
 In 1984, a small Nashville label called Morada Records signed both Messiah Prophet Band and Saint, another band destined to leave a lasting mark on the fledgling Christian metal scene.

 They recorded their debut album, Rock The Flock in the spring of 1984.
+Jack Althouse, a local artist and friend of Pellman was commissioned to paint the iconic cover.
 Shortly after the recording was finished, guitarist Rob Clark left the band.
 They played small regional shows in support of the album.

 In 1986, the band became the first artist signed to new label Pure Metal Records, a subsidiary of the Refuge Music Group.
 They shortened their name to Messiah Prophet and recorded Master of the Metal in 1986.
 Dave Daubert left the band prior to going into the studio for this release.
 David "Thunder" Armstrong was brought on board to record the title track "Master of the Metal".
 During the recording of the rest of the album, Pellman left the band and was replaced with bassist Joe Shirk.
 Brian Nicarry was also hired to play rhythm guitar.
 Shirk and Nicarry previously played together in a local band.
 A much larger cross-country touring schedule followed, after the release of Master of the Metal.
+Jack Althouse was commissioned once again for the cover art, this time employing a traditional large-format oil approach in the style of local Pennsylvania legend Frank Frazetta.

 In early 1987 the band took a short break from the road to begin writing for their third album tentatively titled Metal Messiah.
 They hit the road again, playing some of the new songs in shows in the Midwest and on the East Coast.
 In late 1987, Strauss and Nicarry left the band taking the new material with them.
 Messiah Prophet recruited Frank Caloiaro and Mark Zimmerman to finish the tour.